 - I am: an all-hands-on-deck/wear-many-hats kind of person.
 I am not: a graphic designer.

 - I have a for-profit and non-profit hourly rate.
 Startups fall somewhere in the middle.

 - Tools: I use Sketch for wireframes, InVision for prototypes, Slack for project management.
 I strive for efficiency.
 Whenever possible, I will opt for quick sketches.

-- I am happy learning about new prototypes or ideas.
+- I am happy learning about your new prototypes or ideas.
 I am also curious about your current digital frustrations.
 Buy me a coffee and I'm all ears.